Best Low-Profile & Compact Graphics Cards (GPU) for your needs [2023 Guide]

 You’ll need at least a 500W power supply to run it, though, and it requires you to plug in a single 8-pin connector for power.
 That sounds reasonable if you ask us.

 Not everyone needs a huge amount of performance from their low-profile or compact GPU.
 Sometimes size is the main constraint, which is where something like MSI’s LP OC variant of the GT 1030 comes in.
-This GPU is a single-slot, low-profile model with a very compact cooler and a full heightbracket, making it perfect for an HTPC.
+This GPU is a single-slot, low-profile model with a very compact cooler with an included full height bracket, making it perfect for an HTPCs, slim cases, and SFF systems.

 MSI GeForce GT 1030 LP OC